ezshine/AwesomeSites/README.md

 ## Contact

-If you have any fascinating websites you want to back up, please let me know and I can crawl them down for you.
+If you have any fascinating websites you want to backup, please let me know and I can crawl them down for you.

 | Twitter | Youtube | Bilibili | Wechat |
 | - | - | - | - |